ARLunan/linorobot2/branch_ackermann-jazzy_notes.md

 2) On the Raspberry Pi Controller install a fork of hippo5329 branch master **linorobot2_hardware** new branch ackermann-jazzy.
 Make revsions to wheel drive functions in the platformio.ini and other relevent scripts based on Ackermann Driver text in jimdinunzio repositor.

 Revisions
 1. On Raspberry Pi Robot add new robot_type Ackermann Drive.
-Change envirionment variable in the .bashrc file to export LINOROBOT2_BASE=ackermann.
+Change envirionment variable in the .bashrc file to set LINOROBOT2_BASE=ackermann.
 2. Install Sensor "LD19" package on Raspberry Pi Robot.
 Add environment variable  LINOROBOT2_LASER_SENSOR=ld19.
-3. In linorobot2 new branch ackermann-jazzy, in Package linorobot2_description rename truckasaurus_propoerties.urdf.xacro to ackermann_properties.urdf.xacro.
+3. In linorobot2 new branch ackermann-jazzy, in Package linorobot2_description rename truckasaurus_properties.urdf.xacro to ackermann_properties.urdf.xacro.
 In file ackermann_properties.urdf.xacro, revise the physical dimentions to define the RacerBot.
+4. On RAspberry Pi RacerBot, to publish the URDF:
+   $ ros2 launch linorobot2_description description.launch.py
-4. On Linux Desktop install linorobot2_viz Package on Linux Desktop in order to visualize
+5. 6.
+On Linux Desktop install linorobot2_viz Package on Linux Desktop in order to visualize the Robot Model.
+Launch:
+6. $ ros2 launch linorobot_viz robot_model.launch.py